 Purpose

 This statement is used to create a fuzzy outline.
-You can create a fuzzy outline in two ways, by using the FORMAT_SQL_TEXT (the original statement with parameters executed by the user) or the FORMAT_SQL_ID value.
+You can create a fuzzy outline in two ways: one is by using FORMAT_SQL_TEXT (the original statement executed by the user with parameters), and the other is by using FORMAT_SQL_ID.

 Limitations and considerations